 If magic potions were actually found in real life, we’re pretty sure coffee would be one of them.
 Very few drinks discovered on earth are as energizing and refreshing as coffee.
 It truly enchants a hidden magic spell that instantly boosts up our metabolism and gives our tired physique a quick reboot.
-Before purchasing coffee, you should know the different type of coffee beans.
+Before purchasing coffee, you should know the different types of coffee beans.

 But how many of us know exactly what we are drinking?
 Since the first discovery in the 15th century Yemen, coffee has been in production in 70 different countries around the globe.
-Every single breed of coffee bean comes with its unique taste and flavor.
+Every single breed of the coffee bean comes with its unique taste and flavor.

 So to meet the quest for knowledge on coffee, we will be talking about the four most popular coffee bean breeds in the world.